matej-outly/ric/ric_acl/README.md

     include RicAcl::Concerns::Models::Authorizable

-    authorization_scope_query :owner do |user| # Must be defined if scoped :load action can be used where(owner_id: user.id)
+    authorization_scope_query :owner do |user| # Must be defined for scoped :load action to be used where(owner_id: user.id)
     end
-    authorization_scope_setter :owner do |user| # Must be defined if scoped :create action can be used self.owner_id = user.id
+    authorization_scope_setter :owner do |user| # Must be defined for scoped :create action to be used self.owner_id = user.id
     end